-This year, we are procuring 42 THAAD interceptors for Batteries 1 and 2, six launchers, and two THAAD Tactical Station Groups..
+This year, we are procuring 42 THAAD interceptors for Batteries 1 and 2, six launchers, and two THAAD Tactical Station Groups.
 We are requesting \$316.9M in RDT&E funding in FY 2013 to enhance communications and debris mitigation, which will allow THAAD to be more interoperable with PAC-3 and Aegis BMD and connected to the BMDS, and \$55.7M for THAAD operations and maintenance.
 We also request \$460.7M to procure 36 THAAD interceptors.
 THAAD will complete delivery of the first fifty interceptors in June 2012, demonstrating the capacity of the contractor supply chain and the main assembly factory in Troy, Alabama to deliver interceptors.
 The next production lots are under contract, with delivery beginning this summer.
 We will maintain a production rate of 4 THAAD missiles per month through June 2012 due to components on hand and enhance the supply chain's production capacity to sustain a 3 missile per month production rate beginning in spring 2013.
 In late FY 2012, we will demonstrate THAAD's ability to intercept an MRBM as part of an integrated operational test with PAC-3 and Aegis BMD.

-Additional BMDS improvements include expanded coordination of missile defense fire control systems and improvements to radar discrimination.
-We are requesting \$51.3M for the Space Tracking and Surveillance System (STSS) system in FY 2013.
+Additional BMDS improvements include expanded coordination of missile defense fire control systems and improvements in radar discrimination.
+We are requesting

+\$51.3M for the Space Tracking and Surveillance System (STSS) in FY 2013.
 We continue to operate the two STSS demonstration satellites to conduct cooperative tests with other BMDS elements and demonstrate the capability of STSS satellites against targets of opportunity.
-These tests demonstrate the ability of a space sensor to provide high precision, real-time tracking of missiles and midcourse objects that enable closing the fire control loops with BMDS interceptors and will lay the groundwork for a live-fire intercept using STSS and Aegis.
-Lessons learned from the two STSS demonstration satellites inform Precision Tracking Space System (PTSS) development decisions.
+These tests demonstrate the ability of a space sensor to provide high precision, real-time tracking of missiles and midcourse objects that enable closing the fire control loops with BMDS interceptors.
+In FY 2013, we plan the first live intercept of a threat missile by the Aegis Ballistic Missile Defense (BMD) system using only STSS data to form the fire control solution for the SM3 IB interceptor.
+Additionally, lessons learned from the two STSS demonstration satellites inform Precision Tracking Space System (PTSS) design development decisions.